OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-125.md

 ## Psalm 125:4

-> Do good, Lord, to those who are good,
+> Show kindness, Lord, to those who are good,
 > And to those who are upright in their hearts.

 ## Psalm 125:5

-> But as for those who turn aside to their crooked ways,
+> But for those who turn aside to their crooked ways,
-> The Lord will lead them away with those who practice injustice.
+> The Lord will guide them away with those who practice injustice.
-> Peace be upon Israel.
+> May peace be upon Israel.